-This time of year always gives me palpitations.
+The end of summer always gives me palpitations.
 Still.
-I’ve been teaching for 12 years, and my insides still start to short-circuit when I think about going back to school.
+I’ve been teaching for over a decade, and my insides still start to short-circuit when I think about going back to school.

-Thankfully, that only has happened in my nightmares, not in real life, but I think every teacher wonders about the class she’ll get in the fall.
+Thankfully, that only has happened in my nightmares, but every teacher wonders about the class she’ll get in the fall.
 Will I have good kids?
 Motivated?
 Open to learn?
 Or will they be lazy?
 Hard to handle?
 Apathetic?
 I’ve had the whole gamut…some years I’ve loved teaching, and some years I swore this was it for me and I was never going back.

-I can speak probably for a majority of teachers, that we pour our heart and soul into your kids.
+I can speak for the majority of teachers, that we pour our heart and soul into your kids.
 Truly, we do.
 Our job is NEVER done at 3:15.
 Our evenings, weekends, holidays, vacations are not our own.
 Most teachers I know are grading, planning, creating.
 For your kids.
-We don’t leave our work at work at the end of the day.
 Our work comes home with us more often than it doesn’t.
 Even when we aren’t working, our minds are constantly going…with new ideas, brainstorming, problem-solving, wracking our brains for ways to help your child ‘get it.’

-Now, I’m not saying all this for pats on the back or applause.
-I say that so you know how thoroughly invested we are in the success of your child.
-Trust me.
+I’m not saying all this for applause but so you know how thoroughly invested we are in the success of your child.
 We would not be teaching if we weren’t; the financial return for the investment of time, energy, and our guts just doesn’t add up.
 We don’t feel good about ourselves and our job if your child is not successful.
 We truly love and care about your children.

 If you have kids in school, regardless of the age, you know how important the trio of student-parent-teacher is in a child’s education.